skarph/PlanetBall/README.md

 * -/+                : Zoom the Camera
 * Space Bar          : Pause/Unpause the simulation
 ###### In-Game Buttons
-* Gravity Slider     : Adjust the Gravitational Constant-- negative values repell!
+* Gravity Slider     : Adjust the Gravitational Constant-- negative values repel!
 * Level Cycle        : Cycle through playing one of the two levels
 * Moving             : Pause/Unpause the simulation
 * -/+                : Zoom the Camera